DavidVerghese/CrateDigger/issue-tickets/issue_ticket.md

 I was hoping I would be able to use a single 'submit' button to handle everything.
 Instead, I have found trying to perform multiple, connected functions with one button creates errors.
 For example, I can't create a song and a sample, and then get their ids in the same step, as the songs and samples haven't been created yet.
 In order to get everything to work, I now have three buttons.

-I have written about the errors I was getting in more detail on the SongsSamplesCreate page.
+I have written about the errors I was getting in more detail below under 'Reproduce the Error', as well as on the SongsSamplesCreate page.

 ## Reproduce the Error